anurudha07/Rental/README.md

-         -------- # Note:  MVP hosted on Render free tier, which may take up to 50 seconds to load initially due to server cold start. --------
+         -------- # Note:  MVP backed by Render free tier, which may take up to 50 seconds to load initially due to server cold start. --------